Dealing with Moss

 by: The Great Canadian Roof Doctor Nov 12, 2017

-Let’s start with some of the basics.
+Moss is associated with a sharp drop in roof life (often to 15 years on the Island).
+Let’s start with some of the moss removal basics.
 Once you remove your moss, it will come back … moss will grow on a rock, although a little better footing will help it.
 Your chance of having moss is really all about your local climate (moss likes moisture, shade, and high humidity; but dislikes a drying wind).
-New moss spores arrive in the air, and normally show first growth in already accumulated dirt (usually found at the bottom edge of each shingle).
+New moss moves from place to place as airborne spores, and normally shows first growth in already accumulated dirt (usually found at the bottom edge of each shingle).
 Once the new moss starts growing, it will shade any moisture in the soil beneath it, and will help keep that soil moist.
 This new growth will also help to catch additional dust and dirt.

 Interestingly, the moss doesn’t cause any direct roof damage on its own, but the moisture stored beneath it does … by breaking the chemical bond between the shingles’ underlying black asphalt layer, and the shingles’ attached protective granules.
 It’s this “glue” that breaks down.
 Where the granules come loose, and leave bare asphalt patches behind, the asphalt will quickly disintegrate with exposure to the sun’s ultraviolet (UV) rays.